 I remember remarkably few details of my time there.
 But of the thousands of hours of tape I transcribed, one moment stands out as clear as day.
 Anything that’s not a correspondent sitting down to interview the subject is called “B-roll.”
 It’s the stuff they’ll splice in as transitions, or to relieve the visual boredom of an interview.
 This particular B-roll found the correspondent Diane Sawyer and her subject walking down a street, it might have been 125th Street, in Harlem.

 “Look at those men on the corner,” Sawyer said.
-She noted that since they were hanging around at noon on a weekday, they were clearly unemployed.
+She noted that since they were hanging around at mid-afternoon on a weekday, they were clearly unemployed.
 She asked, “Do you think they’re even trying?”

 I never saw the footage that went along with this exchange—I expect no one outside our office ever did—but I imagine her subject stopped dead in his tracks.
 He must have been staring straight at her as he spit out the next words: “Every.
 Human.
 Being.
 Tries.”
 He lowered his voice, practically hissing: “Who do you think you’re talking to?”

 And that was my introduction to James Baldwin.

 Now, I mean no disrespect to Diane Sawyer; she was always perfectly nice to me.
 And she paid out of her own pocket to take a Black intern along when she interviewed Michael Jordan (the show refused to foot the bill).
 Besides, she was a journalist—she may have intended the question to provoke Baldwin.
 Clearly she succeeded.

 But that day, James Baldwin taught me the power of quiet outrage.
 Of standing up for yourself, no matter who you’re talking to.